 Animals are challenged with a known dose of the fungal toxin and the resulting level of an enzyme - gamma glutamyl transferase (GGT) produced by the liver is measured 21 days post-challenge.
-The flock history, previous testing rate, to be tested are used to determine the required dose rate to ideally give a response where 50% of the animals have levels greater than 55 international units per litre of blood 21 days after challenge.
-The liveweight of the animals is used to calculate the final volume of the dose.
-If there is suspicion of a natural challenge at least a sub-set if not all animals are to be bleed and levels of GGT measured at least seven days prior to the planned dosing date.
-If no natural challenge suspected animals are blood tested prior to challenging to provide a baseline and knowledge if there has been a natural challenge or some other event that has caused elevated GGT levels.
+The history of the flock being tested and previous testing rate, are used to determine the required dose rate to ideally give a response where 50% of animals have levels greater than 55 international units per litre of blood 21 days after challenge.
+The animal's liveweight is used to calculate the final volume of the dose.
+If there is suspicion of a natural challenge, at least a sub-set if not all animals are to be bleed and levels of GGT measured at least seven days prior to the planned dosing date.
+If no natural challenge is suspected, animals are blood tested prior to challenging to provide a baseline and knowledge if there has been a natural challenge or some other event that has caused elevated GGT levels.

 The toxin is expensive to produce, and the final dose volume is liveweight dependent - so testing larger animals is more expensive.
-In non-FE areas, with no background levels of FE, hoggets may be tested in Autumn, in areas where FE is present, testing usually occurs in spring as rising 2 tooths when there is no challenge.
+In non-FE areas, with no background levels of FE, hoggets may be tested in Autumn.
+In areas where FE is present, testing usually occurs in Spring as rising 2-tooths when there is no challenge.

 Natural challenge - if sheep are exposed to a natural FE challenge, blood samples can be taken and GGT levels measured.
-As there is less control over consistent exposure to the toxin it is recommended to test a much larger group of animals so these differences can average out.
+It is recommended to test a much larger group of animals under natural challenge as there is less control over consistent exposure to the toxin so more animals are needed to average out differences.